SatyaRaghuNandan/sparkxgboost/README.md

 0.4

+* Post-pruning

+0.5

 * Automatically determine the maximal number of current nodes by memory management.

-0.5
+0.6

 * Multi-class classification

-0.6
+0.7

 * Unordered categorical variables

-## Contributions
+## Bugs and Improvements

-Many thanks for testing `SparkXGBoost`.
+Many thanks for testing SparkXGBoost!

 You can file bug report or provide suggestions using [github issues](https://github.com/rotationsymmetry/SparkXGBoost/issues).

 If you would like to improve the codebase, please don't hesitate to submit a pull request.